ashev2021/AnalyzePitch/README.md

 # Pitch Deck Analyzer 🚀
+## FullStack app: Backend in Python FrontEnd in TypeScript
 A comprehensive AI-powered pitch deck analysis platform that provides institutional-grade investment analysis for venture capital professionals.
 Built with RAG (Retrieval-Augmented Generation) technology and includes an integrated LLM-as-a-Judge evaluation system for quality assurance.

 ## 🎯 Overview